How Does the Bible Describe Jesus Christ’s Appearance?

 Isaiah has no intention of describing what Jesus looked like apart from the cross.
 His point is to help the reader understand the price Jesus paid to save sinners.

-John’s apocalyptic vision of Jesus
+John’s Vision of Jesus in Revelation

-John says he saw Jesus with a robe and a sash: “Then I turned to see the voice that was speaking to me, and on turning I saw seven golden lampstands, and in the midst of the lampstands one like a son of man, clothed with a long robe and with a golden sash around his chest.”
+“Then I turned to see the voice that was speaking to me, and on turning I saw seven golden lampstands, and in the midst of the lampstands one like a son of man, clothed with a long robe and with a golden sash around his chest.”

 “The hairs of his head were white, like white wool, like snow.
 His eyes were like a flame of fire, his feet were like burnished bronze, refined in a furnace, and his voice was like the roar of many waters.
 In his right hand he held seven stars, from his mouth came a sharp two-edged sword, and his face was like the sun shining in full strength.”